Check out how I use Mod Podge transfer of images to create this visual journal page.

-For the first two years of my art education career I struggled to get the supplies I needed to teach my classes.
+For the first two years of my art education career, I struggled to get the supplies I needed to teach my classes.

 For two years I begged, traded, sought out donations and grants, I even sold baked goods at lunch to raise money for my art program.
 Each year I found a way to scrape by.
 My students were still exposed to drawing, painting, and a bit of clay when the budget allowed.
 Occasionally, assignments had to be altered in the middle, when supplies began to run low.
-My sculpture class turned into a drawing/painting class towards the end of the semester, when I could no longer afford the supplies.
+My sculpture class turned into a drawing/painting class towards the end of the semester when I could no longer afford the supplies.
 But, we made do, and my students still created amazing works of art.

 While the experience was frustrating at times, I did teach me an important lesson in conservation and waste.
 Suddenly, every sheet of paper was precious.
-When students hit the point of crumpling their paper in frustration, they would learn a lesson in perseverance.
+When students hit the point of crumpling their papers in frustration, they would learn a lesson in perseverance.
 Instead of being thrown away, their paper was flattened, and they had to continue on.

 In addition to learning how to conserve, re-use, and extend supplies, I also learned who the resourceful people in school were.
 A nice smile, a thoughtful gesture, and going out of your way to ask someone how their day is, is a simple thing to do, and it comes with its own benefits.
-By the time I left my school I had the janitors on the lookout for items I could use, teachers sending over random assortments of bottle caps and wire hangers, and I had the notoriously difficult to please bookkeeper on my side.
+By the time I left my school I had the janitors on the lookout for items I could use, teachers sending over random assortments of bottle caps and wire hangers, and I had the notoriously difficult-to-please bookkeeper on my side.
 While every person who sent over a stack of paper or extra supplies played an important role in keeping my program alive, the bookkeeper was the reason my final year there was a success.

 I remember the very first day I started at that school.
 I was assigned a mentor teacher to show me the ropes, explain the grade book process, attendance, expectations, everything I needed to know to get by.
 While each of these pieces were essential to surviving my first year, one of the most important things she introduced me to were the school politics.
 Who you needed to be sweet to from day one, whose toes not to step on, and who really held the power in the school.
 I learned quickly Mrs. Bookkeeper was not one to mess with.
 People were moved to her bad list on a whim, and she was definitely the blood supply of the school.